VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

-.. _Master-Driver:
+.. _Platform-Driver:

 =============
-Master Driver
+Platform Driver
 =============

-The Master Driver agent is a special purpose agent a user can install on the platform to manage communication of the platform with devices.
+The Platform Driver agent is a special purpose agent a user can install on the platform to manage communication of the platform with devices.
 The Master driver features a number of endpoints for collecting data and sending control signals using the message bus and automatically publishes data to the bus on a specified interval.